nicholasjano/Leetcode-Solutions/Solutions/Python3/1768. Merge Strings Alternately/README.md

 ## Approach
 - Get the lengths of both words.
 Start a loop up to the maximum length.
 - If the current index is within the length of the word, add the character at the index for each word to the result list.
-- Concatenate and return the string form of the result list.
+- Concatenate and return the string from of the result list.

 ## Time Complexity
 $O(n + m)$